☀ SCREENINGS ADDED: MAY 14-15-16

-- The Garfield will reopen for three consecutive weekends starting April 9, with significant capacity reduction and attention to personal safety.
+- The Garfield will reopen on selected weekends starting April 9, with significant capacity reduction and attention to personal safety.

-- Patrons more comfortable at home have a month-long online screening window, starting April 2, in our Virtual Cinema.
+- Patrons more comfortable at home have an online screening window, running April 2 – May 23, in our Virtual Cinema.
 Details in “What, Where, When” below.

 - Film descriptions and dining options are covered below.
 Please review the safety protocols section before purchasing tickets.